chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/documents/{DOCUMENT_ID}

-   Return a document given a record and carenet id
+   Return a document from a carenet.

    :shortname: carenet_document
    :accesscontrol: A user app with access to the carenet or the entire carenet's record, or an account in the carenet or in control of the record.